shervinsahba/obsidian-icewind/Homebrew Items.md

 dg-publish: true
 ---

+## Wereshark Lycanthropy
+Werewolf
+- **Shapechanger.**
+- **Natural Armor.** Your AC is replaced by natural armor equal to 13 + DEX.
+- **Damage Immunities.** The wereshark has bludgeoning, piercing, and slashing from non-magical attacks that aren't silvered.
+- **Cursed Resilience.** When the wereshark is reduced to 0 hit points, it does not die or fall unconscious.
+Instead, it loses the ability to take actions other than to Dash.
+If it takes damage from a silvered weapon while at 0 hit points, it dies.
+-

 ## Blessing of the Wavemother
 > You now have a swim speed.
 If you already had a natural swim speed, it increases by 10.
 If you did have a natural swim speed already, your new swim speed is half your speed plus 10, rounded up to the nearest 5.